piotrekgelert/radio-mp3-player/README.md

 - [python-ffmpeg 2.0.10](https://github.com/jonghwanhyeon/python-ffmpeg)

 ### running the project
-App opens from `player.py` file or
+App opens from `player.py` file or use exe file.
-Use exe file.

 ### installing  FFmpeg
 FFmpeg is required for this program to work correctly.